kcinnick/cortlandCrimeScraper/README.md

-# cortlandStandardScraper
+# cortlandCrimeScraper

 ## Overview
-`cortlandStandardScraper` is a Python-based web scraping tool designed to gather and store detailed information about local news stories from the Cortland Standard website.
+`cortlandCrimeScraper` is a Python-based web scraping tool designed to gather and store detailed information about local news stories from the Cortland Standard & Cortland Voice websites.
 The primary purpose of this tool is to facilitate data collection for analysis and querying of local news incidents.

 ## Features
-- Scrapes local news articles from the Cortland Standard website.
+- Scrapes local news articles from the Cortland Standard and Cortland Voice websites.
 - Extracts and stores article details such as title, author, publish date, and content.
 - Populates an `incidents` table with relevant data extracted from articles.
 - Further refines data into a `charges` table for detailed analysis.